-Scientific Name(s): Ephedra sinica Stapf., Ephedra intermedia Schrenk et Meyer, or Ephedra equisetina Bge.
-Family: Ephedraceae (ephedra)
+Scientific Name(s): Ephedra equisetina Bge., Ephedra intermedia Schrenk et Meyer, Ephedra sinica Stapf.

 The whole Ephedra sinica plant has traditionally been used to treat symptoms of bronchial asthma, colds, influenza, allergies, and hives in teas or tinctures.
 Because of adverse events and lack of efficacy, use is not recommended for weight loss or increased athletic performance.
 Ephedra-containing supplements are banned for sale in the United States.

 Ephedra-containing dietary supplements are currently banned in the United States.
 Dosages of ephedra more than 32 mg/day have resulted in adverse reactions.

 Cardiovascular and cerebrovascular adverse events have been documented in case reports.

 Interactions are likely to be similar to those established for synthetic ephedrine and include monoamine oxidase inhibitors (MAOIs), the anesthetic propofol, cholinergic agents such as tricyclic antidepressants, caffeine, theophylline, and steroids such as dexamethasone.